kban3108-max/CPU-Simulator/README.md

 how to use tutorial:

-1. download the APK (if your looking for how to use the source code then scroll down to tutorial 2 or if you want to use the DLL scroll down to tutorial 3)
+1. download the APK (if you're looking for how to use the source code then scroll down to tutorial 2 or if you want to use the DLL scroll down to tutorial 3)
 2. install it
 3. give it all file access and notifications (steps vary per device)
 4. enjoy